Get Professional API 510 Training with International Certification

 • The vessel part MAWP for a cylindrical shell

-• The required thickness of a head-Hemispherical, Ellipsoidal, torispherical
+• The required thickness of a head-Hemispherical, Ellipsoidal, Torispherical

 • The vessel part MAWP for a head

-• Calculate static head pressure on any vessel part
+• Calculate static head pressure on any vessel part;

-• Calculate total pressure (MAWP + static head) on any vessel part
+• Calculate total pressure (MAWP + static head) on any vessel part;

 • Calculate maximum vessel MAWP given vessel parts MAWP and elevations

-• Calculate the maximum allowable external pressure
+• Calculate the maximum allowable external pressure;

-• Determine the minimum metal temperature of a material that is exempt from impact testing (UG-20 (f), UCS-66, UCS-68(c).
+• Determine the minimum metal temperature of a material which is exempt from

 • Calculate a test pressure compensating for temperature.
 (UG-99 & UG-100)